jeffreyyoung/single-table-dynamo/README.md

 // create a repository that can be used for CRUD/Query operations const repo = new Repository(
   {
-    // a unique type name for this entity
+    // a unique type name to distinguish this entity type from other types
     typeName: "User",

     // create a schema for the entity